patrick21081995/VISKOSITAS/README.md

 # How to use?

 Viskositas is a GUI application available for download (Lite version) (for the full version, contact us.
 See _Contact_).
-The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in fractions of seconds the viscosity of thousands/millions chemical compositions at specified temperatures.
+The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in seconds the viscosity of thousands/millions chemical compositions at specified temperatures.

 _Example_ Viskositas Lite y.x (generic version, with y, x ∈ N)